The WHRO Public Media Spelling Bee Is Coming Soon!

 A Few Fun Facts:

 - The National Spelling Bee began in 1925 when nine newspapers joined together to host a spelling bee.
-Little did they know that 90 years later their literacy effort would reach 11 million students each year.
+Little did they know that more than 90 years later their literacy effort would reach 11 million students each year.

 - Eight spellers conquered eight championship words to make history in 2019.
 What were they?
 Auslaut.
 Erysipelas.
 Bougainvillea.
 Aiguillette.
 Pendeloque.
 Palama.
 Cernuous.
 Odylic.